gymnast100/Web-Design-Challenge/README.md

 # Weather Visualization Dashboard
-The goal of this project was to utilize HTML and CSS to create a visualization dashboard website that displays visualizations created for the analysis of weather data.
+The goal of this project was for me  to utilize HTML and CSS and create a visualization dashboard website that displays visualizations created for the analysis of weather data.

 ## Latitude Analysis Dashboard
-To build the dashboard  individual pages for each plot were created - a means by which   the user can navigate between them.
+To build the dashboard I created individual pages for each plot - a means by which the user can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 There is a landing page, a page where comparison of all of the plots can be seen , and another page where the data used to build them can be viewed.

 ## Website Specifics
-The website consist of 7 pages total, including:
+I constructed the website to consist of 7 pages total, including:
 ### •	A landing page containing:
 o	An explanation of the project. o	Links to each visualizations page.